machinedgod/dreamnetrl/kanban.md

     * [ ] AI's know what are they good at, and their personality decides whether they go with what they're good in, or try to learn new things
 - See if possible to refactor GameStates into data family, with enum promoted to kind, and  data instances that only ever have one valid constructor (carrying all the data)
     > This would make it possible to create tighter functions that can only ever operate on a single valid state, not all the states.
+- See if its possible to refactor almost ALL States into Readers.
+Especially GameM really doesn't HAVE TO store GameState at all, since it all flows one into another.

 ## Analysis(1)